top of page

 Faculty of Law

-Marieke provides education in both formal and substantive criminal law.
-She is responsible for, among other things, lectures for the subject of criminal procedure law.
-In addition, as a permanent teacher she is involved in the Study Center for the Administration of Justice (SSR), where she teaches judges and public prosecutors in the field of the law of evidence.
-She also regularly provides education to Dutch and foreign judicial experts who want to learn more about criminal law.
+Marieke Dubelaar teaches both formal and substantive criminal law.
+She is also a permanent lecturer at the Study Centre for the Administration of Justice (SSR), where she teaches judges and public prosecutors about criminal evidence.
+She also regularly teaches Dutch and international judicial experts who wish to deepen their knowledge of criminal law.

 bottom of page